Jacksonville Giants: 2012–2013

-Giants finished the season with a 29–1 regular season record and hosted the ABA Final Four tournament.
-Giants won second ABA Championship in a row, defeating the North Dallas Vandals, from whom they received their only loss of the regular season, 2–0 in a best-of-three series.
+The Giants finished the season with a 29–1 regular season record and hosted the ABA Final Four tournament.
+The Giants won their second ABA Championship in a row, defeating the North Dallas Vandals, from whom they received their only loss of the regular season, 2–0 in a best-of-three series.

 2013–2014

-Giants finish season with 29–1 record for the second straight season and advanced through the playoffs to the ABA National Championship game for the third straight season.
+The Giants finished the season with a 29–1 record for the second straight season and advanced through the playoffs to the ABA National Championship game for the third straight season.
 The Giants fell to the Shreveport-Bossier Mavericks 2–0 in a best-of-three series.
 The first game was lost in overtime and the second was lost on a botched inbound attempt that sealed the game for the Mavericks.
 The 2013–2014 season saw a lot of positives for the Giants as they broke the ABA Regular Season Attendance record with 8,345 fans in attendance on February 2.

 2017–2018

-Finishing the season with a 19–1 record the Giants head to the ABA Final Eight in Austin, TX.
-In Austin, TX the Jacksonville Giants go 3-0 defeating the Steel City Yellow Jackets (125-103), the DMV Warriors (111-102) and the Austin Bats (119-114) to claim the 2018 ABA National Championship title.
+Finishing the season with a 19–1 record, the Giants advanced to the ABA Final Eight in Austin, TX, where they went 3-0 defeating the Steel City Yellow Jackets (125-103), the DMV Warriors (111-102) and the Austin Bats (119-114) to claim the 2018 ABA National Championship title.
 With this title the Jacksonville Giants complete the three-peat making this their third championship in a row and their fifth overall championship for the city of Jacksonville.

 2018–2019

-The Jacksonville Giants finish the regular season with a 20–1 record and head to the ABA Final 8 in St. Louis, MO.
-The Giants take a 129–98 win over the Steel City Yellow Jackets in the first round of playoffs and advance to the semifinals.
-In the semifinals the Giants take on the Syracuse Stallions and are able to pull off a 149–129 win which advanced them to the 2019 ABA National Championship game.
-In the championship the Jacksonville Giants get a rematch with the South Florida Gold, the only team to defeat the Jacksonville Giants in the regular season.
-In the regular season the Gold took down the Giants with only a 5-point lead.
+The Jacksonville Giants ended the regular season with a 20–1 record and headed to the ABA Final 8 in St. Louis, MO.
+The Giants managed a 129–98 win over the Steel City Yellow Jackets in the first round of playoffs to advance to the semifinals.
+In the semifinals the Giants took on the Syracuse Stallions and pulled off a 149–129 win which advanced them to the 2019 ABA National Championship game.
+In the championship the Giants got a rematch with the South Florida Gold, the only team to defeat Jacksonville in the regular season.
+In the regular season the Gold defeated the Giants with only a 5-point lead.
 In the title game the Jacksonville Giants were able to redeem themselves with a 116–112 win over the South Florida Gold to claim the 2019 title.
-The 2019 National Championship win makes it the 6th overall title for the Giants and the 4th in a row.
+The 2019 National Championship win was the 6th overall title for the Giants and their 4th in a row.